Mtanaka77/SIESTA_4.1_on_Vector_and_Parallel_Clusters/README.md

 (the "-fallow-argument-mismatch" flag for Fortran and "-Wno-implicit-function-declaration" for gcc, if needed).
 Then, the directories of TOOLS, SRC, PBLAS, BLACS and BLACS/INSTALL are automatically executed as "$ make" in these orders, to genarate libscalapack.a.
 It is 11.2 MB for the latest version of Debian-13 (Nov.
 2025).

-The arch.make file, mpifort and mpicc for the MPI and OMP cases are the followings (the upper half of the arch.make, for siesta-4.1-b4gccAM1.tar.gz):
+The SIESTA compilation using mpifort and mpicc for the MPI and OMP cases are the followings (the upper half of the arch.make, for siesta-4.1-b4gccAM1.tar.gz):
 .SUFFIXES:
 .SUFFIXES: .f .F .o .c .a .f90 .F90
 SIESTA_ARCH = gfortran-MPI-OMP